-If you itemize your deductions and live in one of the 43 states with income taxes, you have the option of deducting either the total amount of state and local income taxes you paid for the year or the state and local sales taxes you paid, up to a $10,000 annual cap.
+If you itemize your deductions and live in one of the 43 states with income taxes, you have the option of deducting either the state and local income taxes you paid for the year or the state and local sales taxes you paid, up to a $10,000 annual cap.
 You can't deduct both: You must choose between income tax and sales tax.
-Obviously, you should deduct whichever is more.
+As a general rule, you should deduct whichever is more.
 However, because of the annual cap, in some cases it won't make any difference which tax you choose to deduct.
 First, you have to figure out how much state income tax and sales tax you paid.

 If you're an employee, it's easy to know how much state and local income tax you paid during the tax year--the amount of state and local tax withheld will be shown on the Form W-2 provided by your employer.
 If you made mandatory contributions to the California, New Jersey, or New York Nonoccupational Disability Benefit Funds, Rhode Island Temporary Disability Benefit Fund, or Washington State Supplemental Workmen's Compensation Fund, the amount is added to your state income taxes.
 The same goes for mandatory contributions to the Alaska, California, New Jersey, or Pennsylvania state unemployment funds; and mandatory contributions to state family leave programs, such as the New Jersey Family Leave Insurance program, and the California Paid Family Leave program.
 Car inspection fees, assessments for sidewalks or other improvements to your property, tax you paid for someone else, and license fees (marriage, driver's, dog, and so on) are not included.